| 2003 |

 | 2021 |

-ARFGAP1 promotes constitutive endocytosis of the glutamate transporter EAAT3 via its GAP activity (using ARF6 as substrate) and through a single phenylalanine residue (F508) at the EAAT3 C-terminus; ARFGAP1-promoted AP-2-dependent endocytosis is abolished upon neutralizing F508. |
+ARFGAP1 promotes constitutive endocytosis of the glutamate transporter EAAT3 via its GAP activity using ARF6 as the substrate; a single phenylalanine residue (F508) in the EAAT3 C-terminus is required for ARFGAP1-promoted AP-2-dependent endocytosis; ARFGAP1 was identified as an EAAT3-interacting protein by mass spectrometry. |

 Frontiers in physiology |